umehina/astro-chiri-cloudflare/README.md

 # Chiri 🌸

+Chiri is a minimal blog theme built with [Astro](https://astro.build), offering customization options while preserving its clean aesthetic.

+**Note:** This is a fork of the **[original project](https://github.com/the3ash/astro-chiri)** so that it can be deployed on Cloudflare Workers.

+Check the [demo](https://astro-chiri.umemiya.workers.dev) for more details.

 ![screenshot-light](public/screenshots/screenshot-light.png)
 ![screenshot-dark](public/screenshots/screenshot-dark.png)

-Chiri is a minimal blog theme built with [Astro](https://astro.build), offering customization options while preserving its clean aesthetic.

-Check the [demo](https://astro-chiri.netlify.app/) for more details.

 ## Features